-- Maintenance of a 3.0 grade point average in all formal coursework (100- and 200- level courses); reasonable progress in completing required coursework. - Selection of a permanent advisor by the end of the first term.
-Students on a thesis plan should have their thesis committee appointed by the beginning of their second year. - Successful completion of the DWQE - Successful completion of either a thesis or capstone plan. - Failure to maintain these standards, as determined by the Graduate Adviser, may lead to dismissal from the program.
+- Maintenance of a 3.0 grade point average in all formal coursework (100- and 200- level courses); reasonable progress in completing required coursework. - Selection and maintaining a permenant advisor.
+Students on a thesis plan should have their thesis committee appointed by the beginning of their second year. - Successful completion of the DWQE - Successful completion of either a thesis or capstone plan. - Failure to maintain these standards, as determined by the Vice Chair for Graduate Studies, may lead to dismissal from the program.